Fort Pierce area roadway and coastal setting on the Treasure Coast

 Quick take

-• The proposed site is near I-95 and Indrio Road in northern St. Lucie County near Fort Pierce
+• The proposed site is at the southeast corner of I-95 and Indrio Road in north St. Lucie County, near Fort Pierce

-• Recent reporting commonly describes about 76,245 square feet, 120 fuel pumps, 18 EV charging stations, and more than 700 parking spaces
+• Recent coverage commonly describes a roughly 76,245-square-foot travel center with 120 fuel pumps, 18 EV charging stations, and more than 700 parking spaces

-• Rezoning and sign-related approvals have already happened, but multiple early 2026 reports still described final approval as pending
+• Rezoning and sign-related approvals have moved forward, while final local approval has still been described in recent reporting as pending

-• Buc-ee's pushed back on the claim that this location will replace Luling, Texas, as the largest store in the chain
+• Buc-ee's has pushed back on the viral claim that this location will replace Luling, Texas, as the chain's largest store

-• Late 2027 or early 2028 is still best treated as a projection, not a confirmed opening date
+• Late 2027 or early 2028 remains an estimate, not a confirmed grand-opening date

 The Latest Update, in Plain English